-As students work on their individual work plans for math and writing during the academic work period, they are pulled aside individually or in pairs by tutors who will assist and assess them, giving them new lessons and instruction as needed.
+As students work on their individual work plans during the work period, they may be pulled aside individually or in pairs by tutors who will assist and assess them, giving them instruction or correction as needed.

 Is there a precedent for your program?

 Not exactly, but our program is a merging of